 In addition, Deloitte compared the Corporation's executive compensation to the compensation survey data for California manufacturers supplied by the Economic Research Institute.
 The company did not review or have access to the names of the companies in the survey data.
 With respect to the Chief Executive Officer and the Chief Financial Officer, the Compensation Committee reviewed both the peer group data and the compensation survey data.
 With respect to the other executive officers, the number of positions in the peer group data was considered insufficient and the Compensation Committee relied to a greater extent on the compensation survey data.
-In reviewing the peer group data and the compensation survey data, the Compensation Committee evaluated the relative percentile ranking of the Chief Executive Officer, the Chief Financial Officer and the other executive officers with respect to salary, total cash compensation, and total compensation with a view that the Corporation's compensation levels should not be materially different from the 50th percentile rank unless such difference results from either superior or inferior financial performance of the Corporation or individual performance of an executive officer.
+In reviewing the peer group data and the compensation survey data, the Compensation Committee evaluated the relative percentile ranking of the Chief Executive Officer, the Chief Financial Officer and the other executive officers with respect to salary, total cash compensation, and total compensation.
+In connection with this evaluation, the Compensation Committee determined the appropriate levels of salary, total cash compensation and total compensation with a view that the Corporation's compensation levels should not be materially different from the 50th percentile rank unless such difference results from either superior or inferior financial performance of the Corporation or individual performance of an executive officer.